mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/shortcut_settings.rst

 Search bar
     Entering text here will search for matching shortcuts in the shortcut list.
 Shortcut List
     Shortcuts are organized into sections.
-Each shortcut can be given a primary and alternate key combination Load/Save Shortcuts Profiles
+Each shortcut can be given a primary and alternate key combination.
+Load/Save Shortcuts Profiles
     The bottom row of buttons contains commands for exporting and import keyboard shortcuts.